-The doctor will ask about your child's symptoms and medical history.
+You will be asked about your child's symptoms and medical history.
 A physical exam will be done, including an inspection of the mouth.
 Diagnosis can usually be done after physical exam.
 The doctor may take a sample of cells from the affected area.
 The sample will be examined under a microscope to confirm thrush or look for other infections.

 The goal of treatment is to restore the normal balance of bacteria and yeast in the mouth.
 If any underlying conditions contribute to thrush, they will also be treated.

-In infants, antifungal medications may be a gel or a rinses that are swished around your baby's mouth.
+In infants, antifungal medications may be a gel or a rinse that is swished around your baby's mouth.
 Systemic medications may be used if:

 Breastfeeding mothers of babies with thrush can use a topical antifungal medication on their nipples to reduce the baby's infection.